evbxll/evbxll.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I'm Evan Bell - a software engineer at Google with a passion for mathematics and building interesting things.
+Hey, I'm Evan.
+I have a passion for building cool sh**, or kinda cool sh**, sometimes just stuff that's sh**

 ## What I Do

-I spend my days working on software engineering problems at Google, and my evenings exploring mathematical concepts and personal projects.
-I believe in the beauty of elegant code and mathematical proofs alike.
+I spend my days working at Google, and my evenings exploring mathematical concepts and personal projects.

 ## Interests